Books with new Ghanada text

 • M. C. Sarkar repeated the pattern of inserting a looker-on Ghanada into the original illustrations.

-Adwityo Ghanada, Indian Associated Edition, 1959
+Adwitiyo Ghanada, Indian Associated Edition, 1959

-Adwityo Ghanada, M. C. Sarkar Edition, 1988
+Adwitiyo Ghanada, M. C. Sarkar Edition, 1988

-3. Abar Ghanada
+3. Aabaar Ghanada

 (Ghanada Again)